-Assessment of student learning is carried out on a continuous basis, and detailed reports are issued at the end of each semester with ratings on specific learning criteria for each subject.
-Where progress is very limited, a 'Comment Only' report will be issued.
-This report does not assess criteria but instead focuses on specific achievements and skills.
+Assessment of student learning is carried out on a continuous basis and reports are issued each term.
+Progress Reports provide a mid-semester indication of academic progress at the end of Terms 1 and 3.
+These are followed by Subject Reports with an award at the end of Terms 2 and 4.
+In some cases, where there has been limited evidence of achievement, a 'Comment Only' report may be issued.
+This report does not include an award but instead focuses on specific achievements and skills.
+Reports each term also include an indication of a student's approach to learning.

-At various times in each term, written feedback on key learning tasks (called Pivot Tasks), is provided through SEQTA.
-This provides students with the opportunity to reflect on their learning, identify areas of strength and to set goals for future growth.
+At various times in each term, written feedback on learning tasks is provided through SEQTA.
+This provides students with the opportunity to reflect on their learning, identify areas of strength, and to set goals for future growth.
 Release of this feedback through SEQTA Engage also provides parents with the opportunity to view and follow learning progress.